fbpx

 • Placing materials in a mailbox or post office with the intention that the materials are delivered by either the U.S. Postal Service or a private interstate mail carrier to another person.

-• Receiving anything that has been delivered by the U.S. Postal Service or a private mail carrier.
+• Receiving anything that de by the U.S. Postal Service or a private mail carrier.

 Scheme to Defraud